claudialyx/webotics/README.md

 # Webotics Project (3-in-1)

+## What is webotics?
+A chrome extension that aims to increase marketers' lead generation.
+The idea is to create a chrome extension that will trigger a pop up to appear at the side of the screen when certain keywords are recognised.

-This project consists of 3 different parts:
+## This project consists of 3 different parts:
 1. webscraper
 2. spacy
 3. chrome extension